World Scout Foundation

 The World Scout Foundation (WSF) is an international, non-profit institution based in Geneva, Switzerland.
 Its mission is to develop World Scouting by providing financial and other support through the World Organization of the Scout Movement (WOSM).
-Scouting is a pastime for young people, typically organised in local units emphasizing outdoor activities, self-discipline and civic engagement.
+Scouting is the world's leading educational youth Movement empowering 60 million young people and volunteers to be active global citizens and agents of change in their communities..

-The WSF was founded in 1969 but was re-organised in its current form in 1977.
-The Honorary President is HM Carl XVI Gustaf, King of Sweden, who actively participates in the foundation's activities.
-The organisation is headed by the Chairman Rob Woolford and CEO Mark Knippenberg.
+The World Scout Foundation was established on 14 February 1969, and reorganised into its current form in 1977, under the patronage of His Majesty Carl XVI Gustaf, The King of Sweden, the first Honorary Chairman (1977-2026).
+In May 2026, HRH Grand Duke Guillaume of Luxembourg became the Honorary Chair.
+The organisation is headed by the WSF Chairperson, Beat Wenger, and CEO Mark Knippenberg.

 The WSF invests capital donations from individuals, foundations, corporations, governments, and members of the Scout Movement.
-Most profits earned from investments are donated to the WOSM.
-The Foundation also seeks non-capital donations to support specific World Scouting projects, such as the Gifts of Peace project.
+Profits earned from investments are donated to the WOSM.
+The Foundation also seeks non-capital donations to support specific World Scouting projects, such as the Messengers of Peace initiative.

 World Baden-Powell Fellowship

 Honours Programme

-All gifts to the Foundation are counted towards achieving the six Circles of the Honours Programme.
-These include contributions to the World Baden-Powell Fellowship, the Royal Birthday Appeal, the Queen Silvia Fund and the Scout Donation Platform.
+All gifts to the Foundation are counted towards the Bade-Powell Fellowship and achieving the eight Circles of the Honours Programme.
+These include contributions to the World Baden-Powell Fellowship, Annual Appeals, and the Scout Donation Platform.
 Those who make a financial commitment to Scouting in their Last Will and Testament are also recognised in “The Founder’s Heritage”.

-The Honours Programme recognises those who have attained higher levels of financial support to the World Scout Foundation.